Neha675/Neha675.github.io/_includes/misc.md

   </li>
   <li>
     <autocolor>
-      <strong>Badminton & Sports:</strong> I am passionate about badminton and any sports in general.
+      <strong>Badminton & Sports:</strong> I am passionate about Badminton and any sports in general.
       I hold a District Level Gold medal in Singles and a Silver medal in Doubles for Badminton (India).
       Always up for a match!
     </autocolor>